Nuelid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-replace all characters A and c
+Display all lines of the file